Frequently Asked Questions & Answers

 Do vou have volunteer and/or fundraising requirements?

 We are not a fundraising-first type club.
 However, all families are obligated to volunteer their time during our annual Tribe baseball tournament and/or club-wide fundraising event.
 Funds raised are used to improve indoor and outdoor facilities and to purchase necessary training equipment.
 In years past, fundraising proceeds have been used to purchase 1) outfield fences at Miniwaukan, 2) indoor batting cages at MHS, 3) enhanced indoor facility space, 4) a pitching mound at Field Park.
+NEW in 2023: Families that do not meet the volunteer requirement will be assessed an additional fee.

 Do you send teams to national tournaments (Cooperstown, Ripken Experience)?